SeanDaniels/structures-algorithms/docs/_topics/11-levenshteins-edit-distance.md

 layout: single
 toc: true
 ---

-# What is it
-Difference between two strings.
-The minimum number of changes necessary to transform one string into another string.
+Lenshtein's Edit Distance is an algorithm for determining the difference between two strings.
+The algorithm determines the minimum number of changes necessary to transform one string into another string.
 The changes available to be made are:

 - Insert a character
 - Delete a character
 - Replace a character

-## Examples
+## Example

 pet
 get